AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 - `ListNode` – a class to hold a single list node (its value + next node + previous node)

-- `DoublyLinkedList` – a class that holds the entire list (its head + tail + operations)
+- `DoublyLinkedList` – a class that holds the entire list (head + tail + operations)

-Now, let's create the `ListNode` class.
+Now, let's create a `ListNode` class.

 It should hold an **item** and a reference to its previous and next **node**.

-We can do that inside the `DoublyLinkedList` class, because we will use it only internally inside it.
+We can do that inside the `DoublyLinkedList` class because we will use it only internally inside it.

 Here is how the class should look: